Distribution's template estimate with Wasserstein metrics: Statistical Applications

-Moreover PCA analysis can be conducted by generalizing the ideas of the usual PCA on Euclidean space.
-To extend the framework, one replaces the principal component directions with principal component \emph{curves} from a suitable family of curves, e.g. geodesics.
-Following this idea, classical principal component analysis has been extended to situations such as manifolds, Kendall's shape spaces, and functional settings, see \cite{MR2168993}.

-It is known that the Wasserstein metric endows the space of probability measures with a formal Riemannian structure, in which it is possible to define geodesics, tangents spaces, etc., see \cite{MR2640651}, \cite{ambrosio2004gradient}.
-We propose here a method of principal component analysis using Wasserstein distance based on geodesics of the intrinsic metric for the one dimensional case, which follows the ideas developed in \cite{MR2640651}.
+It is known that the Wasserstein metric endows the space of probability measures with a formal Riemannian structure, in which it is possible to define geodesics, tangent spaces, etc., see \cite{MR2640651}, \cite{ambrosio2004gradient}.
+We propose here a method of principal component analysis using Wasserstein distance based on geodesics of the intrinsic metric, which follows the ideas developed in \cite{MR2640651}.
 For this, consider a geodesic segment $\gamma$ at point $\mu$ with direction $T$, which can be written as

 We extend the definition of $\gamma$ to every $t \in \R$, with the important provision that $\gamma$ is in general \emph{not} a geodesic curve for the whole range of $t \in \R$.
 We perform PCA with respect to this family of curves which we somewhat abusively refer to as ``geodesic curves`` on their extended range.
 We will come back to this discussion at the end of our analysis.